-The US stock market bounced back sharply and recorded the largest one day gain since 1933 as investors are optimistic about the multi-trillion stimulus program.
+The US stock market bounced back sharply and recorded the largest one day gain since 1933 as investors became more optimistic as a result of the multi-trillion stimulus program.

-Dow Jones Industrial Average marked a 12% increase in Tuesday trading, led by oil giants like Chevron and Exxon.
+The Dow Jones Industrial Average marked a 12% increase in Tuesday trading, led by oil giants Chevron and Exxon.

-The Nasdaq index surged 8.1% and the S&P 500 gained 9.4% as investors have started buying the stocks after the historic crash in the last month.
+The Nasdaq index surged 8.1% and the S&P 500 gained 9.4% as investors returned to buying major stocks after last month’s historic crash.

-The US stock market rebounded on prospects of returning to normal economic activity in the coming days along with news that Trump administration is likely to sign a $2 trillion stimulus package.
+The US stock market rebounded on prospects of returning to normal economic activity in the not too distant future along with news that the Trump administration is likely to sign a $2 trillion stimulus package.

 “We’re looking forward to closing a bipartisan deal today,” Treasury Secretary Steve Mnuchin told reporters on Tuesday morning.

-Mnuchin spent the day meeting with members of Congress from both parties to negotiate the details of the stimulus.
+Mnuchin spent the day meeting with members of Congress from both parties to negotiate the details of the stimulus package.

-Some analysts believe it’s still too early to say the markets have started stabilizing because several big names are laying-off their employees and closing production facilities in the wake of coronavirus outspread.
+Some analysts believe it’s still too early to say whether the markets have started stabilizing because many big names are laying-off their employees en-masse and closing production facilities in the wake of the coronavirus outbreak.

 “It doesn’t necessarily mean the market’s going to go up, but a lot of that crazy volatility is kind of coming out.”

-Oil prices bounced back slightly after hitting the lowest level since the Gulf war in 1987.
+Oil prices bounced back slightly after hitting the lowest levels seen since the Gulf war in 1987.

-Brent crude jumped to $30 a barrel and the US oil stood around $24.
-The big inventory draw in the last week added to investor’s sentiments.
+Brent crude jumped to $30 a barrel and US oil stood at around $24.
+The big inventory draw in the last week added to investor sentiments.